Twisted homological stability for configuration spaces: A twisted Serre spectral sequence

 \section{A twisted Serre spectral sequence}

 To prove Theorem \ref{tMain} we will need a generalisation of the basic Serre spectral sequence, allowing the base space to be equipped with a local coefficient system.
 It is a special case of (the homology version of) an \emph{equivariant} generalisation of the Serre spectral sequence constructed by Moerdijk and Svensson in \cite{MoerdijkSvensson1993equivariantSerrespectral}.
 This section gives a brief description of their spectral sequence and deduces the particular case that we will need.
+We note that the required spectral sequence may also be deduced as a special case of \cite[\S 20.4]{MaySigurdsson2006Parametrizedhomotopytheory}, but we will not do this explicitly here.